yahvi21/Assignment3/README.md

 For Requirement 3.
 My DFS is not implementing correctly.
 I have commented my progress of all I could figure out how to do that part.

+It takes about 2 minutes for reading all the dataset when I found the count of valid emails.